AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data.md

 whether the result is an error, no event, interpolated event, or extrapolated event.
 The combination of the type of the index and the interpolation and extrapolation modes of the SdsType and the SdsStream determine the read characteristics.

+**\*Notes:** Use the ISO 8601 representation for DateTime in SDS, `2020-02-20T08:00:00.000Z` for February 20, 2020, for example.
+SDS returns timestamps in UTC if the timestamp is of property `DateTime` and in local time zone if it is of `DateTimeOffset`.

 ### Interpolation